DanielHara/forex-on-whatsapp/README.md

-# forex-on-whatsapp
+# twilio-app
-App to send exchange rates by Whatsapp
+Some experiments using twilio to send WhatsApp messages.